kreative-kat/ko_ug_draft_conversion/user guide.md

 A _Kontain unikernel_ is the application code packaged with the Kontain runtime library.
 At runtime, this small, executable artifact runs in a Kontain VM.

 Kontain provides tools to build unikernels that are optimized for container use cases.
 Packaging this workload-optimized unikernel as an OCI-compliant container image yields what we call a _kontainer_.
-For more information about kontainers, see “[How Kontain Works with Docker](#how-kontain-works-with-docker),” below.
+For more information about kontainers, see “[How Kontain Works with Docker][10],” below.

 A Kontain unikernel can be created from any application, containerized or not: